 Indiana County Head Start individualizes experiences for each child, allowing them to learn at their own pace and in ways that best suit their needs and interests.
 Supporting good habits and attitudes leads to increased self-esteem and long lasting success in all areas of life.

 ICHS ensures every child enrolled receives free screenings in the areas of speech, vision, hearing and developmental.
 Theses screening are done in the classrooms.

 ICHS provides free access to a Behavioral Health Consultant on a monthly basis to discuss any concerns that parents my have about their child's behavior, or would like more information about what to expect of a child at certain ages.

 ICHS works closely with ARIN IU 28/Early Intervention to ensure the needs of children with disabilities are met.
-This is done thought an IEP (Individualized Education Plan) which address the child's strenght and needs and special services to meet these needs.
+This is done through an IEP (Individualized Education Plan) which addresses the child's strengths, needs and special services to meet these needs.

-Representatives from ARIN become involved with the process beginning with the referral for an evaluation.
+Representatives from ARIN become involved in the process beginning with the referral for an evaluation.

 Depending on the disability, the services could include speech therapy, occupational therapy, physical therapy and special transportation.

-ICHS works with the public schools located throughout Indiana County to ensure that when your child transitions from Head Start to Kindergarten that it is smoother for you and your child.
+ICHS works with the public schools located throughout Indiana County to ensure your child's transition from Head Start to Kindergarten is smooth for you and your child.